sergeych/farcall/README.md

 ## Important!

 The gem creation is under active development, current state is: beta.
-Only JSON format is supported.
+The JSON and (BOSS)[https://github.com/sergeych/boss_protocol] formats are supported out of the box, thogh XML and other could be easily implemented.

 ## Description